 I didn't know what to do with myself on Sundays besides go to church, so I didn't really leave the church...
 Then I realized that I had been looking for something that I repeatedly had not found.
 I know a lot of people think there's not enough community around.
 Religion is about the community.
 It's about feeling validated.
 I've spent a lot of time thinking about how to bring some resources into the secular culture that I think are valuable.
 Like some warmth.
 Some basis for community to coalesce around.

-I was born into the Dutch-Reformed Church of South Africa, but at the age of 16, I had a "supernatural experience," or at least, that is how I interpreted it at the time.
-I was convinced that God revealed himself to me, because I was chosen to fulfill a special purpose.
-For almost 21 years, I spent most of my free time in Bible study and apologetics.
+I was born into the Dutch Reformed Church of South Africa, but at the age of sixteen I had a "supernatural experience", or at least, that is how I interpreted it at the time.
+I was convinced that God revealed Himself to me, because I was chosen to fulfill a special purpose.
+For almost twenty one years I spent most of my free time in Bible study and Apologetics.
 Slowly, but surely, I started looking at the Bible more critically.
 I quickly discovered that the God of the Bible approved of many things that I simply could not approve of, namely forced abortion, slavery, misogyny, and deception by proxy to name but a few.
-I quickly realized that all I, and everyone else for that matter, was doing was to confirm in our own minds that which we believed God approved of.
+I quickly realized that all I, and everyone else for that matter, was doing, was to confirm in our own minds that which we believed God approved of.
 The "small still voice" in our heads, were in fact ours, not God's.
 Losing my faith was one of the worst experiences of my life.
 My whole world fell apart.
 Lost many friends.
 Lost my wife.
 Lost my credibility.
 I had already left full-time ministry a few years earlier to pursue an independent Christian ministry.
 My online and offline followers were devastated.
 I received a lot of requests for clarification, hate mail, and criticism.

 I do, however, think that they are wasting a lot of time, effort, and money on nonsense.

 Drew Bekius, former Baptist minister